Balaji Srinivasan

 Balaji S. Srinivasan (born May 24, 1980) is an American entrepreneur and investor.
-He was the co-founder of Counsyl, the former Chief Technology Officer (CTO) of Coinbase, and former general partner at the venture capital firm Andreessen Horowitz.
+He was the co-founder of Counsyl, the former chief technology officer (CTO) of Coinbase, and former general partner at the venture capital firm Andreessen Horowitz.

-Early life and education
+Biography

+He is the son of physician parents who immigrated from Tamil Nadu, India.
 Srinivasan grew up on Long Island, in Plainview, New York.
-He received BS, MS, and PhD degrees in Electrical Engineering from Stanford University and an MS in Chemical Engineering, also from Stanford.
+He received BS, MS, and PhD degrees in Electrical Engineering from Stanford University and a MS in Chemical Engineering, also from Stanford.
+In 2007, he co-founded genetic testing company Counsyl, which provided tests to prospective parents to screen for Mendelian diseases.

-Career

-Counsyl

-In 2007, Srinivasan co-founded genetic testing company Counsyl, which provided tests to prospective parents to screen for Mendelian diseases.
 Counsyl was acquired by Myriad Genetics for $375 million in 2018.

-Andreessen Horowitz

-In 2013, Srinivasan joined the venture capital firm Andreessen Horowitz as a general partner.
+In 2013, he joined the venture capital firm Andreessen Horowitz as a general partner.

-21 Inc (later Earn.com)

-In 2013, Srinivasan co-founded 21e6, which later became 21 Inc, a Bitcoin mining startup that failed as a bitcoin mining business after raising over $120 million from investors.
-The company later pivoted to become Earn.com, which allowed senders to pay users in digital currency to reply to emails.
+In 2013, Srinivasan co-founded 21e6, which later became 21 Inc, a Bitcoin mining startup raising over $120 million from investors.
+The company failed as a bitcoin mining business and pivoted to become Earn.com, which allowed senders to pay users in cryptocurrency to reply to emails.
 Earn.com was acquired by digital currency exchange company Coinbase in April 2018.
-After Coinbase purchased Earn.com, it became Coinbase Earn and Srinivasan became Coinbase’s first CTO.
+After Coinbase purchased Earn.com, it became Coinbase Earn and Srinivasan became Coinbase's first CTO.
 He left the company in 2019.
 Coinbase shut down Coinbase Earn in December 2019.

-Teleport

 In April 2014, he co-founded Teleport, a job search engine.
 Teleport was acquired by Topia in 2017.

-Published books
+In September 2024, Srinivasan started The Network School, a school for people interested in developing "network nations" and "decentralized countries."
+Located in Forest City, Johor, Malaysia, the school had an initial enrollment of 150.
+Students are required to have an admiration of “Western values,” to believe Bitcoin is the successor to the US Federal Reserve, and to trust AI over human courts and judges.